Flotomate/product_docs/source/installation-guide/prerequisite-guide/port-requirement-for-flotomate.rst

     11. SMTP          25/465/587 (could be any one)
     12. POP3          995/110 (based on default setup)
     13. IMAP          993/143 (based on default setup)
+    14. ARP           219
+    15. TCP           Random ports once when ready for connection.
+These are dynamic port range.
+    16. LDAPS         636
 - Plugin server
     1. Plugin server  5050
     2. Http/Https     80/443